Berkshire Hathaway profit surges as economy gives Buffett a boost

 Berkshire is based in Omaha, Nebraska, and has more than 90 businesses in the insurance, chemicals, energy, food and retail, industrial parts, railroad and other sectors.

+Their day-to-day operations are overseen by Greg Abel and Ajit Jain, each seen by investors as a possible successor to Buffett, 87, as chief executive.
+Buffett and Vice Chairman Charlie Munger, 94, handle major capital allocation decisions.

-Book value per Class A share, which reflects assets minus liabilities and is a preferred measure of growth for Buffett, rose 3 percent from the end of March to $217,677.
+Book value per Class A share, reflecting assets minus liabilities and a preferred measure of growth for Buffett, rose 3 percent in the quarter to $217,677.

-Berkshire also ended June with $111.1 billion of cash and equivalents, some of which Buffett could use to repurchase stock under a new policy giving him and Vice Chairman Charlie Munger more freedom to conduct buybacks.
+Berkshire also ended June with $111.1 billion of cash and equivalents, some of which Buffett could use to repurchase stock under a new policy giving him and Munger more freedom to buy back stock they considered undervalued.

-The policy change reflected Buffett’s struggles to find big acquisitions for Berkshire.
-He has made none since the $32.1 billion purchase of aircraft parts maker Precision Castparts in January 2016.
+The change reflected Buffett’s inability to find big acquisitions since January 2016, when Berkshire paid $32.1 billion for aircraft parts maker Precision Castparts.

-Apple’s share price at that time suggests that Berkshire may have bought roughly 15 million additional shares in the second quarter, on top of the 239.6 million it already owned.
+Apple’s share price at the time suggests that Berkshire may have bought about 15 million Apple shares in the second quarter, on top of 239.6 million it already owned.

+The iPhone maker this week became the first U.S.-listed company whose stock market value topped $1 trillion.

 Class A shares of Berkshire closed Friday at $304,671, or 7 percent below their Jan.
-29 peak, while Class B shares closed at $200.24, or 8 percent below its peak on the same day.
+29 peak, while Class B shares closed at $200.24, or 8 percent below their peak the same day.

 Insurance underwriting profit totaled $943 million, compared with a year earlier $22 million loss.